ANASDAVOODTK/How-To-Push-a-Project-To-GitHub/README.md

         git init

+        git add .   //for adding all your code for commit. if already done just ignore it

 ### 2) Once that is successful, click on the 'Source Control' icon on the left navbar in VS-Code.One should be able to see files ready to be commit-ed.
 Press on 'Commit'                 button,  provide comments, stage the changes and commit the files.
 Alternatively you can run from CLI

          git commit -m "Your comment"